Old Navy Men's Soft-Washed V-Neck T-Shirt for $4

 - 100% cotton

-- Shipping adds $7, but orders of $50 or more get free shipping.
-(This is calculated before any in-cart discounts, so ordering 10 pairs will get you within 10 cents of free shipping, even though the end price is $39.90.)

-As well as those starting prices, activewear starts from $10 and pajamas are priced at $18.
+Shop a selection of women's apparel all priced $15 or less, including dresses, shorts, tees, and more.
 Shop Now at Old Navy

-- Opt for pickup to avoid the $7 shipping charge.
-Alternatively, get free shipping with orders of $50 or more.
+- Shipping adds $7, or is free with orders of $50 or more.

+- Bag free shipping on orders of $50 or more; otherwise shipping adds $7.
+Store pickup may also be available.

+Save on over 140 items priced at $20 or less, with many also getting an extra 25% off in-cart.
+Shop Now at Old Navy

-- Opt for pickup to avoid the $7 shipping charge (or get free shipping with orders of $50 or more).
+- Bag free shipping on orders of $50 or more; otherwise, shipping adds $8.

 Apply coupon code "SWEET" to cut an extra $5 off for a savings of $16 off list.
 Buy Now at Old Navy